Open Source Patents: Everything You Need to Know

 What if the Original Author or Modifier is a Patent Licensee Under an Existing License?

 In some cases, the author of GPL software has the ability to provide sublicenses, and the author might have the ability to include technology that has been patented in their GPL.
-Software cannot be distributed if the author has not been granted the ability to give sublicenses.
+The software cannot be distributed if the author has not been granted the ability to give sublicenses.
 Distributing software without sublicenses is expressly forbidden by the terms of the GPL.

 If sublicensing would require that the licensee pay royalties, or if the author is not allowed to grant sublicenses, then it's not possible to include patented technology in the GPL.
 It's important to carefully review an author's ability to sublicense if the technology in their software is already subject to a licensing agreement.

 If you need help understanding open source patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.